netop-team/pay_attention_pipeline/README.md

 1. **Compute Influence**

-   Wrap the text you want to compute the importance between `<?-> <-?>` tokens.
-The output will contain a dictionary of tensors, where each tensor represents the importance of the enclosured text through context length.
+   To compute the importance of specific text within a given context, wrap the text with `<?->` and `<?->` tokens.
+The output will be a dictionary of tensors, where each tensor represents the importance of the enclosed text across the context length.

-   We provide two metrics you can use: Attention Rollout and Influence.
-Influence is computed by default
+   We provide two metrics to measure importance:

+   1. **Influence** (default)
+   2. **Attention Rollout**

-   If you want to compute the importance with a $\Delta \neq =0$, add the parameter `delta_influence` For example:
+   By default, **Influence** is used to compute the importance.
+If you want to compute importance with a custom value for `Δ` (i.e., `Δ ≠ 0`), you can add the parameter `delta_influence`.

+# Code sample for computing importance with delta_influence

    ```python
    prompt = '''